Stocks vs Mutual Funds

 Features of Mutual Funds

-• Mutual funds are launched by asset management companies or funds houses and they are managed by professionals known as fund managers.
+• Mutual funds are launched by asset management companies or fund houses and they are managed by professionals known as fund managers.

-• You do not need to have a Demat account to invest in mutual funds as you are not actually investing directly in shares or any of its derivatives.
+• You do not need to have a Demat account to invest in mutual funds as you are not actually investing directly in shares but having one makes the process of investing in mutual funds easier.

 • You are allocated fund units proportional to your investments.
 The value of the units depends on the performance of the holdings of the fund.

-Now let us quickly start learning the main intent of the article - difference between mutual fund and share market.
+Now let us quickly get into the difference between mutual fund and share market.

 Difference Between Stocks and Mutual Funds